swiftly-solution/documentation/docgen/output/events/gameevents/onendmatchcmmstartrevealitems.md

 ---

 # OnEndmatchCmmStartRevealItems
-This event is triggered when endmatch_cmm_start_reveal_items is triggered
+This event is triggered when endmatch_cmm_start_reveal_items is triggered.
 ::: tabs
 @tab Lua
 ```lua